 File Retention Policy

-Your case file contains sensitive personal information, and protecting it is part of our commitment to you.
-While we represent you — and after your case is closed — your file is stored securely in our case‑management system.
+Your case file contains sensitive personal information, and protecting it is part of an ethical commitment to you.
+During representation — and after your case is closed — your file is stored securely in a dedicated case‑management system.

-Colorado law requires us to keep case files for only a certain amount of time.
-Once that period passes, we must destroy the file.
+Colorado law requires file retention for only a certain amount of time.
+Once that period passes, this sensitive information will be destroyed:

 Case Outcome and Retention Periods